Substitution or Complement? Uncovering the Interplay between Ride-hailing Services and Public Transit: Data processing and variable configurations

 The framework for identifying TNC-PT relationships is illustrated in \Figref{fig: Framework recognition} and comprises two parts.
 Part 1 involves data preparation.
 The red rectangles represent actual TNC trip data, while the blue rectangles represent simulated PT alternatives.
 For each ride-hailing trip, the coordinates and labels of the pick-up and drop-off locations are extracted and fed into the Amap Route Planning API \citep{amap_amap_2024}.
 The API then simulates alternative PT routes, returning the corresponding transit service hours, access distances to transit, the number of transfers, travel time, and fare.
 These values are derived from the integrated transportation network information in the Amap geographic information system, offering realistic approximations \footnote{ Although the Amap simulation was done in 2024, the public transit network layout and operational characteristics in Shanghai remained largely unchanged from 2022 to 2024.
 Government reports indicate that there were no significant modifications to PT routes, schedules, or service levels during this period \citep{Shanghai_Transportation_Commission_Bus}, ensuring that the Amap API provides reliable PT alternatives for TNC trips in 2022.}.

 Part 2 is a condition-based recognition mechanism involving six sequentially checked conditions.
 First, for each TNC trip, \textbf{Condition 1} checks whether its PT alternative (bus or metro) is in service during the TNC trip period.
 Trips occurring when PT is unavailable are classified as independent.
-Trips passing Condition 1 proceed to \textbf{Condition 2}, which examines whether passenger-provided pick-up and drop-off location labels are aligned with transit stations or access points.
-Trips with pick-up locations meeting this criterion are categorized as first-mile complementary trips, while those with qualifying drop-off locations are classified as last-mile complementary trips.
-Using passenger-provided location labels rather than coordinates for mapping can reduce the misclassification of complementary trips \citep{meredith-karamRelationshipRidehailingPublic2021, liuInvestigatingRelationshipsRidesourcing2025, jinWhatPromotesIntegration2025}.
+Trips passing Condition 1 proceed to \textbf{Condition 2}, which examines whether passenger-selected pick-up and drop-off location labels are aligned with transit stations or access points.
+Trips with pick-up locations meeting this criterion are categorized as last-mile complementary trips, while those with qualifying drop-off locations are classified as first-mile complementary trips.
+Specifically, the identification process leverages the standardized nature of the Shanghai TNC market, where apps suggest predefined POI labels based on electronic maps.
+We collected names of all metro stations and bus stops across Shanghai to serve as a ground-truth database.
+Then, we matched these passenger-provided labels with the database and excluded labels associated with nearby commercial, entertainment, or residential facilities.
+Unlike coordinate-only methods, this approach better reflects passengers’ intended connection with public transit and reduces the overestimation of complementary trips arising from station-adjacent but non-transit destinations \citep{meredith-karamRelationshipRidehailingPublic2021, liuInvestigatingRelationshipsRidesourcing2025, jinWhatPromotesIntegration2025}.
+Further details and examples are provided in \Appref{appendix: Identification of complementary trips}.